vagridz/computer_science_book_reviews/books.md

 - Writing a C compiler: Build a Real Programming Language From Scratch

+## Prometheus

+- Mastering Prometheus: Gain expert tips to monitoring your infrastructure, applications, and services

 ## Rust

 - Learn Rust In a Month of Lunches